truevis/Email_Todays_Calendar_Listings_Google_App/README.md

-The Google app takes one's Google Calendar and sends out an email with the listings from today.
+This Google app takes one's Google Calendar and sends out an email with today's listings.

-Contact the author, Eric Boehlke, truevis.com for help.
+Written by Eric Boehlke, truevis.com